zio/zio-query/docs/creating-data-sources.md

 val identifier: String = "UserDataSource"
 ```

 We will define two different behaviors depending on whether we receive a single request or multiple requests at once.
-For each request, we need to insert into the result map a value of type `Either` (`Left` for an error and `Right` for a success).
+For each request, we need to insert into the result map a value of type `Exit` (`fail` for an error and `succeed` for a success).

 ```scala mdoc:silent
 def run(requests: Chunk[GetUserName]): ZIO[Any, Nothing, CompletedRequestMap] = {